nielskrijger/blog/posts/2018-09-22-the-request-lifecycle.md

     }
     ```

     Using this specification you then generate your client and server code (the <a href="https://en.wikipedia.org/wiki/Stub_(distributed_computing)" target="_blank">stubs</a>) using a code generation tool.
 For a long time gRPC was only available as a backend technology and thus limited to service-to-service communication.
 As of October 2018 <a href="https://github.com/grpc/grpc-web" target="_blank">gRPC-Web</a> became public which enables JavaScript-based frontend gRPC communication; so you should be able to build gRPC-based web services as well now.

+    gRPC is said to be <a href="https://auth0.com/blog/beating-json-performance-with-protobuf/" target="_blank">up to 6 times faster</a> compared to a JSON API.

 3. **GraphQL.** <a href="https://en.wikipedia.org/wiki/GraphQL" target="_blank">GraphQL</a>  is an alternative to REST / RPC and enables clients to query exactly the data they need and nothing more.
 This in contrast to REST and RPC which return (usually) pre-defined sets of data and may require multiple requests for the same use case.